arrawatia/CarND-Capstone/README.md

 I started by finishing up Udacity's Object detection lab and worked through the [Step by Step TensorFlow Object Detection API Tutorial](https://medium.com/@WuStangDan/step-by-step-tensorflow-object-detection-api-tutorial-part-1-selecting-a-model-a02b6aabe39e)

-The model was built in 4 steps:
+The model was built in the following steps:

 #### Step 1: Build the dataset